 Heat index

-Heat index details are generally centered around shaded locations and a mild breeze.
-Exposure to the direct sun might augment heat index values by 15 Fahrenheit (8 Celsius) degrees.
+Understand that the heat index values take into account shaded locations and mild winds.
+Exposure to unobstructed sunshine could lead to an increase in the heat index by 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-In Cozumel, the average relative humidity in August is 84%.
+In August, the average relative humidity is 84%.

 Rainfall